-A level Business Studies provides students with the opportunities to develop important skills and relevant tools that equip them with the skills and knowledge to set up their own business, move into employment or progress onto university.
-A level Business Studies is relevant to the world around us and provides you with an understanding of what makes a successful business and why other businesses fail.
+A' level Business Studies provides students with the opportunities to develop important skills and relevant tools that equip them with the knowledge to set up their own business, move into employment or progress onto university.
+A' level Business Studies is relevant to the world around us and provides you with an understanding of what makes a successful business and why some businesses fail.
 Business Studies is a relevant course which will help you to make the most of your future career.

-Qualification: A level Business Studies
+Qualification: A' level Business Studies

-Awarding Body: Edexcel
+Awarding Body: Edexcel Entry Requirements: 5

-Entry Requirements: 5 GCSE grades A- C/4+ including both English language and maths plus a C grade in business studies if studied at GCSE level
+GCSE grades 4-9 including both English Language and Maths plus a 5 grade in Business Studies if studied at GCSE level